LeapFrog Investments: Funds & Strategy growth

 LeapFrog owns significant stakes in companies across Ghana, Kenya, Nigeria, South Africa, Thailand, Indonesia, Sri Lanka and India, among others.

 It raised its first fund of $135 million in 2009 to invest in insurance and related financial services companies.
-In September 2013, LeapFrog Investments launched its second fund, raising $204 million USD initially, and in 2014 it announced the fund was oversubscribed at $400 million USD.
-Overseas Private Investment Corporation (OPIC), the U.S. government’s development finance institution, committed to invest up to $200 million USD in December 2015, the largest investment commitment historically by OPIC to any impact fund manager.
-In January 2016, Prudential Financial invested $350 million USD with the firm.
+In September 2013, LeapFrog Investments launched its second fund, raising US$204 million initially, and in 2014 it announced the fund was oversubscribed at US$400 million.
+Overseas Private Investment Corporation (OPIC), the U.S. government's development finance institution, committed to invest up to US$200 million in December 2015, the largest investment commitment historically by OPIC to any impact fund manager.
+In January 2016, Prudential Financial invested US$350 million with the firm.

-In 2019, LeapFrog raised $700 million USD for its flagship emerging markets fund.
+In 2019, LeapFrog raised US$700 million for its flagship emerging markets fund.
 It used the funds to invest in companies including WorldRemit (now Zepz), HDBank and HealthifyMe.
 The fund launched with 40 institutional investors including Prudential Financial, OPIC and International Finance Corporation (IFC).

-In March 2021, Temasek Holdings, an investment company headquartered in Singapore, entered into a $500 million USD strategic partnership with LeapFrog.
+In March 2021, Temasek Holdings, an investment company headquartered in Singapore, entered into a US$500 million strategic partnership with LeapFrog.
 As part of the agreement, Temasek received a minority stake in LeapFrog and took a seat on its board of directors.
 The multi-fund investment by Temasek anchors LeapFrog's future funds and provides growth capital to support the expansion of the LeapFrog team and investment capabilities across Asia and Africa.

-In 2022, at COP27 in Egypt, LeapFrog launched its Climate Investment Strategy, marking a natural extension of the firm’s 15-year journey as a pioneer of impact investing.
+In 2022, at COP27 in Egypt, LeapFrog launched its Climate Investment Strategy, marking a natural extension of the firm's 15-year journey as a pioneer of impact investing.
 The strategy states it will support companies and technologies that enable both mitigation of and adaptation to climate change by lower-income people.

-Hong Kong insurer AIA allocated $200m to LeapFrog funds in 2023, described by the Financial Times as one of the largest investments into portfolios trying to meet social or environment targets such as those in the UN’s Sustainable Development Goals.
+Hong Kong insurer AIA allocated $200m to LeapFrog funds in 2023, described by the Financial Times as one of the largest investments into portfolios trying to meet social or environment targets such as those in the UN's Sustainable Development Goals.

 LeapFrog has offices in Mauritius, Singapore, South Africa, Australia, Nairobi, Lagos and the United Kingdom.
 In 2017, Fortune ranked LeapFrog Investments as one of the top 5 Companies to Change the World, alongside Apple and Novartis.